guinetn/pook/README.md

-# Pook - Platform Booking
+# Pook - Platform Resource Booking

-A FIFO kind of booking system to set an order on who is allowed to use a limited resource.
+FIFO resource booking system.
+Visually set the order in which people can access a single access resource.
+First in, first allowed!
+It queue users in order they make a request for a single user available resource.
+Then a 50 seconds timer allow the user to do things before to disapear.

 - One click to be registered in the queue
 - View user's in the order they arrive